Notes from the Colours of Dance Principal

-We hope that if you don’t feel treated well, you will ask a question or tell us how you feel, remembering as you do, that we are really interested and well intentioned and we will respond with passion and commitment.
+We hope that if you don’t feel treated well, you will ask a question or tell us how you feel, secure in the knowledge that we are really interested and well intentioned.
+We will listen, learn and respond with respect, passion and commitment.

 First Steps & Next Steps - Transitions

 I am sure that all of you know this already, but speaking as a parent, I know how useful it is sometimes to be reminded (particularly if you’re on the second or third child and haven’t re-read all the books you so diligently absorbed the first time!).

 For many children, being 3-4 is a tricky time - transitions from activity to activity and place to place can be fast and bewildering, and so often the grown-ups don’t explain ‘properly’ or give an emerging intellect time to absorb and handle the implications of what is happening.
 These are the reasons why the children are sometimes nervous, tricky, & refuse to participate in things you know they really want to do.
 Because added to that, this class is without you, their grown up that they depend on love and trust to get them through everything no matter what - you’ve just said good bye at the door and they have to handle it themselves!
 This is big stuff for a little person!